NAKULMAK05/RailNav-Smart-Railway-Navigation-System/README.md

 ### Use Case Example
 There is a tourist who has just arrived to a huge railway station that he hasn't ever been in.
 The tourist opens the **Railway Navigator** application the moment he arrives.
 The app identifies where they are and they make use of the **search bar** in order to get information about where the nearest food stall is located.
 Once a destination is chosen, the application indicates the route on the map; however the traveler resorts to **AR mode** so as to be guided through 3D arrows pointing towards the food stall.
 In the process, they get crowd density real time so that they could avoid being in the crowded areas.

-Once aboard and fed, they set an **alarm** at their destination station, content in the knowledge that their app will alert them to board their train.
+Once aboard and fed, they set an **alarm** at their destination station, content in the knowledge that their app will alert them to board  or vacate their train.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------